-When a prospect inquiries about your products and services, is that a sales lead?
+When a prospect inquires about your products and services, is that a sales lead?

 No. It’s just an inquiry.